ndronos/c-nomorph/Adamson-2011/README.md

 ```
 ...
 It's only in immersing myself in iOS and Ma since... that I've really gotten good
-with calling C in anger again,
+with calling C in anger again, because on these platforms, C is a first-class language.

 (Adamson, 2011)
 ```